 Configuring Supported Ciphers for Tomcat HTTPS Connections

-Due to a security vulnerability (Logjam), cipher suites that use weak Diffie-Hellman key exchange algorithms are disabled in the Tomcat server.xml file installed with the Casper Suite v9.73 and later.
-The list of ciphers is not automatically modified when upgrading the Casper Suite from v9.72 or earlier.
-It is recommended that you manually replace the list of ciphers to remediate this known vulnerability.
+Due to a security vulnerability, cipher suites that use weak Diffie-Hellman key exchange algorithms are disabled in the Tomcat server.xml file installed with Jamf Pro 9.73 and later.
+When upgrading from Jamf Pro 9.72 or earlier, the list of ciphers is not automatically modified.
+This means if you are upgrading from Jamf Pro 9.72 or earlier, you must manually replace the list of ciphers to remediate this known vulnerability.

 This article provides step-by-step instructions for replacing the existing ciphers in the server.xml file with a list of recommended ciphers.